Guide to Wahoo SYSTM: Fitness tracking and workouts for your smart trainer

 To use the app, you’ll need a bike and a trainer, ideally one that can send your power data to the app.
 The best solution for this is a smart trainer as these can control the level of resistance as you train for a more immersive training experience.
 Smart trainers can connect to the app via Bluetooth or ANT+.
 If your trainer only has ANT+ connection, you’ll need an ANT+ dongle to connect to a device.

-Wahoo offers a wide range of smart trainers which are all compatible with the app, including the recently released Kickr Move and Kickr Bike Shift, plus the regular Kickr, Kickr Core, Kickr Bike and Kickr Rollr - as an added bonus, many of the Kickr smart trainers currently come with a one-year subscription to Zwift.
+Wahoo offers a wide range of smart trainers, all of which are compatible with the app.
+These include the recently released Kickr Move and Kickr Bike Shift, plus the regular Kickr, Kickr Core, Kickr Bike and Kickr Rollr.
+As an added bonus, many of the Kickr smart trainers currently come with a one-year subscription to Zwift.
 Most non-Wahoo smart trainers are also compatible with the app.

 Alternatively, you can use a speed sensor for the rear wheel and the app will calculate virtual power, although this won’t be as accurate as using a dedicated power meter or smart trainer and once again the app won’t be able to automatically alter the resistance.